-A&OE Method - In 2012, we implemented a new approach to reserving for unpaid Adjusting & Other Expenses (A&OE).
-This method is referred to as the "Wendy Johnson Method" where historical A&OE payments are measured against certain claim units to develop an average rate for projecting into future years.
+A&OE Method - We utilize the "Wendy Johnson Method" for reserving unpaid Adjusting & Other Expenses (A&OE).
+This method uses historical A&OE payments that are measured against certain claim units to develop an average rate for projecting into future years.
 These claim units are defined as a means of measuring the overall level of claim activity in a year as follows:

+Units =

-Units = 2 x (Newly Reported Claims in Year X) + (Number of Claims Open at Start of Year X)
+2 x (Newly Reported Claims in Year X) +

+(Number of Claims Open at Start of Year X)